 As part of the investment risk assessment, officers should assess the level of terrorism resourcing risks.
-Do more due diligence and apply more precautions if a delivery partner operates in places that are susceptible to terrorism.
+Where terrorism resourcing risks are greater (for example, in places where terrorist organisations are known to operate), officers need to undertake more due diligence and apply stronger precautions to control and manage the risks.